mrjohannchang/dotfiles/README.md

        It might happen that some packages are downgraded, this is expected.

-13. Borrow useful shell input config from Git for Windows.
+14. Borrow useful shell input config from Git for Windows.

     ```
     ln -s "/c/Program Files/Git/etc/inputrc" /etc
     ```

-13. Disable the terminal bell from `/etc/inputrc` by changing the bell-style from visual to none.
+15. Disable the terminal bell from `/etc/inputrc` by changing the bell-style from `visual` to `none`.
 Ref: [Disable beep in WSL terminal on Windows 10](https://stackoverflow.com/questions/36724209/disable-beep-in-wsl-terminal-on-windows-10)

     ```
     set bell-style none
     ```

-15. Install necessary packages with pacman.
+16. Install necessary packages with pacman.

     ```
     pacman -S man